pananton/busrpc-spec/busrpc.md

 **NOTE**

-Most examples in this section are taken from a busrpc API of a simple fictional IM application.
-The whole API can be found in the [*example/*](example) directory.
+Most examples in this section are based on the busrpc API of a simple fictional IM application called Chat (see [*example/*](example) directory).

 ---